TheoRum/manuscript_WMH_SLE/README.md

 # Analysis
 Before cluster analysis, the WMH burden of each WM tract was l2-normalized.
-Additionally, the cluster performance evaluation, the volumentric as well as the statistical analysis was applied (cluster_analysis.py).
+Additionally, the cluster performance evaluation, the volumentric as well as the statistical analysis was applied (see [cluster_analysis.py](cluster_analysis.py)).

 # Coresponding author